Reece James (footballer, born 1993): Doncaster Rovers

 James signed for Doncaster Rovers on a two-year deal on 19 June 2019 for an undisclosed fee.
 On 5 October, he scored his first goal for the club in a 2–1 defeat against Portsmouth.

 Blackpool

 After two years at Doncaster, James joined Championship club Blackpool on 1 July 2021 on a three-year deal.

 Sheffield Wednesday (loan)

 On 7 July 2022, James joined Sheffield Wednesday on loan for the duration of the season.
 He made his debut against Sunderland in the EFL Cup on 10 August 2022.
-James was shown a red-card on his first start for the club against Peterborough United.
+James was shown a red card in his first start for the club against Peterborough United.
+His first goal for the club came against Peterborough United in the second leg of the play-off semi-final.

+Permanent move to Sheffield Wednesday

+On 30 June 2023, James joined Sheffield Wednesday for an undisclosed fee.
+He made his permanent debut against Southampton on 4 August 2023 coming off the bench.
+On 17 May 2024, it was confirmed he would be released following the expiration of his contract.

+Return to Rotherham United

+On 22 May 2024, it was confirmed James would return to Rotherham United on a two-year deal.

 Personal life

 James' father, Linton, played non-league football for Bacup Borough and later worked as assistant manager of the club.
 He attended Fearns Community Sports College.
-His brother, Matty, who is also a product of the Manchester United academy, currently plays for Bristol City in the EFL Championship.
+His brother, Matty, who is also a product of the Manchester United academy, currently plays for Wrexham in the EFL League One.